DRIVING TIME: 2.5 hours

 During this short drive, do not forget to stop and try out some street food San Cristobal has great hams, and the Chiapas area is known for its great tamales.
 The range of variety for tamales in this town is insane.
 You can enjoy it sweet or savory, while some vendors even fill their versions with edible flowers and scented herbs.

 Those taking their vehicles out of Mexico and not returning to North America may not exit Mexico at Cuauhtémoc.
-You must process your vehicle paperwork at either CD Hidalgo or Talisman.
-However, those that are returning with their vehicles to North America can exit at Cuauhtemoc.
+You are required to process your vehicle paperwork at either CD Hidalgo or Talisman.
+However, those returning with their vehicles to North America can exit at Cuauhtemoc.

 A Fork In The Road